|

 This metal-and-plastic assembly was inserted

 into the shaft.
 Notice the fine teeth.
-By adjusting the
+By adjusting the position

-handle hit the end of it's travel before the valve is opened
+end of it's travel before the valve is opened to full hot.
+This

-to full hot.
-This reduces the shower's water temperature to
+reduces the shower's water temperature to something below the

-something below the water heater's temperature. |
+water heater's temperature. |

-| The handle was installed. |
+The handle was installed. |

 |